 South Fork homes near salt air often run dehumidifiers in basements that share air with kitchen pantries through open stairs.
 North Fork farm stands mean more fruit flies and moth pressure from ripe fruit on counters.
 Neither detail is shameful; both are useful when we prioritize where to inspect first.

-A simple April calendar you can steal
+An April calendar you can repeat every visit

 If any week shows damage, stop the calendar and call.
 Do not wait for the next rotation.
+Pair that calendar with the shelf-by-shelf plan in pantry moths when you reopen if you are still clearing damage from a long closed winter.

 When to call right away